art-bashkirev/Competition.st/README.md

 # Competition.st
-A command-line utility to quickly generate problem files from stubs for competitions
+A command-line utility to quickly generate problem files from templates for competitive programming

 ## Installation
 ```zsh